cloud-native-toolkit/deployer-instana-operator/README.md

 - ConfigMap named pipeline-output in the "default" namespace
 - OpenShift Data Foundation

-There is also the option to use your own IBM Entitlement key passed in as the parameter ibm-entitlement-key

 ## Deployment Scripts

 `oc apply -f instana-operator-pipeline.yaml` to install the pipeline.

-`oc create -f instana-operator-pipeline-run.yaml` to kick off pipeline.
+`oc create -f instana-operator-pipeline-run.yaml` to kick off pipeline, note that it is missing required parameters and you will need to provide values for agent-key, sales-key, user-valid-email, and instana-password.